pilau/base/README.md

 * This is a parent theme for creating custom WordPress sites.
 * It's intended for use with the child theme [Pilau Starter](https://github.com/pilau/starter).
+* This is also where [general documentation for Pilau stuff](https://github.com/pilau/base/wiki) can be found.

-[Pilau](http://pilaubase.com/) is a suite of tools for creating custom WordPress sites created by developers working with the agency [Public Life](http://www.publiclife.co.uk/), is heavily focused on client work there, and is designed as a bare-bones starting point for our projects.
+Pilau is a suite of tools for creating custom WordPress sites created by developers working with the agency [Public Life](http://www.publiclife.co.uk/).
+It's heavily focused on client work there, and is designed as a bare-bones starting point for our projects.
 However, we're very happy if anyone finds our work of use!
 If you feel like contributing, even better.

-Pilau is split into a parent theme (Base) and a child theme (Starter) so that things like security measures and basic functions in Base can be easily updated across sites.
+Pilau theming is split into a parent theme (Base) and a child theme (Starter) so that things like security measures and basic functions in Base can be easily updated across sites.
 It's a parent theme rather than a plugin because Starter's dependency on it is thus easier to enforce.

+There's also a number of Pilau [WordPress plugins](https://github.com/pilau/base/wiki/Pilau-plugins).

 For documentation, [check out the wiki](https://github.com/pilau/base/wiki).

-For more on Pilau: <http://pilaubase.com/>

 Pilau uses code and inspiration from the following projects: